GovTechSG/seed-docs-new/faqs/general-faq.md

 If you belong to the TechPass AAD and your GMD (the Internet Device onboarded to SEED) has not been logged into for 90 consecutive days, the GMD becomes inactive, and its records are softly removed from the Intune portal.

-It's important to understand that when your device records are softly removed, it does not perform a device wipe or retirement.
+It is important to understand that when your device records are softly removed, it does not perform a device wipe or retirement.
 Instead, the device record is temporarily taken out of Intune.

-Consequently, SEED administrators will no longer have access to details such as the device's health status, and they won't be able to manage it from the SEED Dashboard.
+Consequently, SEED administrators will no longer have access to details such as the device's health status, and they will not be able to manage it from the SEED Dashboard.

 For more information, refer to [device clean-up policy](device-clean-up-policy).